Ben Folds: What Matters Most Tourwith special guest Tall Heights

 “I come from the vinyl era, and this perhaps more than any record I’ve made is a true album,” says Folds.
 “There’s a very specific sequence and arc to each side, all building up to this almost surreal positive finale, and that structure was really important to me.”
 He adds, “More than anything, I wanted to make an album that was generous, that was useful,” says Folds.
 “I want you to finish this record with something you didn’t have when you started.”

 Ben Folds’ also announced an initial round of new tour dates in support of What Matters Most with shows across the US and UK - including a concert in Huber Heights, OH at Rose Music Center on Saturday, June 17.
+Tall Heights will join the show as support.

 Born and raised in North Carolina, Folds first rose to fame in the mid-’90s with Ben Folds Five, whose acerbic, genre-bending take on piano pop helped define an entire era of alternative rock.
 After scoring multiple hit singles and a gold record with the band, Folds launched his solo career in 2001, releasing a series of similarly acclaimed albums that would firmly establish him as one of the most ambitious and versatile songwriters of his generation.
 In 2010, Folds teamed up with celebrated author Nick Hornby on a collaborative record titled Lonely Avenue.
 In 2014, he composed and performed his first piano concerto for the Nashville Symphony & Nashville Ballet.
 In 2017, he became the artistic advisor to the National Symphony Orchestra at the Kennedy Center, where he began curating a series of performances marrying contemporary artists with symphonic orchestration.
 In 2019, he released his New York Times best-selling memoir, A Dream About Lightning Bugs; and in 2021, he launched the Lightning Bugs podcast, an interview series on creativity and process with guests as diverse as Jon Batiste, Sara Bareilles, and Rainn Wilson, and his close friend Bob Saget.
 As if that wasn’t enough to keep him busy, Folds also revealed himself to be a prolific photographer with gallery shows in the US and Europe, appeared onscreen in films and television (most recently playing himself in three episodes of the hit Amazon Prime series The Wilds), composed music for a 25-minute stage adaptation of Mo Willem’s Goldilocks and the Three Dinosaurs (which premiered at the Kennedy Center and was featured on PBS), and serves on the boards of the Arts Action Fund, the Nashville Symphony and Planet Word, a new immersive museum in Washington, DC, dedicated to celebrating the power of language.
 Last year, Folds was nominated for an Emmy for his composition and performance of the theme song to the Apple TV special It’s the Small Things, Charlie Brown.